zrandall/MiniProject2/README.md

-# MiniProject2: Discover list of projects on sourceforge.net and gitlab.com
+# MiniProject2: Discover a list of projects on sourceforge.net and gitlab.com

 These two forges presente two different types of challeges to discovery.